-In Copjec's scenario, the subject is thus neither in the position of the "looker" nor the "object" but elided between these two positions because, in this case, Cartesian sight fails.
+In Copjee's scenario, the subject is thus neither in the position of the "looker" nor the "object" but elided between these two positions because, in this case, Cartesian sight fails.
 Simply, I do not see, because I am not seen.
-And if meaning is suspect in this case, it is because one has fallen into the space of non-meaning, which Lacan's Venn Diagram posits as the space between pure being (the Subject) and pure meaning (the Other) i.e. between existence and representation (fig. 3).
+And if meaning is suspect in this case, it is because one has fallen into the space of non-meaning, which Lacan's Venn Diagram posits as the space between pure being (the Subject) and pure meaning (the Other) i.e. between existence and representation.
 This is the experience of the gaze underscored by Lacan's complete Gaze Diagram wherein the Imaginary points of the "Camera Lucida" triangle (the geometral point) and the "Camera Obscura" triangle (the point of light) are imbricated, creating a space of elision, a space of non-sight.
-Consequently an instance of non-meaning is produced because the concepts of self versus other - which is to say the axes of figure versus ground begin to fray.
+Consequently an instance of non-meaning is produced because the concepts of self versus other - which is to say the axes of figure versus ground - begin to fray.
 This is the gaze behind Lacan's famous anecdote recounted in Seminar XI that entailed his being at sea on a small fishing boat with the young fisherman Petit-Jean, the latter of whom mockingly pointed out to the good doctor: "You see that can [glimmering in the sun]?
 Do you see it?
 Well it doesn't see you!"
-The point of this little story, Lacan explains, is that "at that moment [I ...] looked like nothing on earth.
-In short I was rather out of place in the picture."8 the painting you'll see an elongated object that slashes upward and to the right of the picture plane.
-Should we move to an oblique angle, the object is revealed to be a skull produced by the process of anamorphic perspective. i.e. "the representation of an image that is copied square-by-square into a distorted grid.
+The point of this little story, Lacan explains, is that "at that moment [I]...looked like nothing on earth.
+In short I was rather out of place in the picture."8

+Which brings us to the question of anamorphosis, the conceptual scaffolding of Kerry Tribe's reworking of Critical Mass.
+In The Ambassadors of 1953 - the most famous example of the anamorphic object in the Western canon - Hans Holbein depicts two men surrounded by the trappings of a learned society, what Lacan would call subjects of the Symbolic register.
+In the lower part of the painting you'll see an elongated object that slashes upward and to the right of the picture plane.
+Should we move to an oblique angle, the object is revealed to be a skull produced by the process of anamorphic perspective. i.e. the representation of an image that is copied square-by-square into a distorted grid.
 What's unique about Holbein's anamorphic object is that it is interjected onto - or flies across - the geometral perspective that is the Ambassadors's Symbolic domain.
 Consequently, we can never see the learned men or the skull at once - one exists at the expense of the other.
-Against Durer's Camera Lucida - whereby the viewing subject is squarely positioned in front of his object so that he might represent this object point-by-point as his possession - Holbein's Ambassador's inverts the geometrical perspective so that what we have is not a restoration of the world onto the image but the distortion of it onto another surface.
-Moreover, the viewer can never see both points-ofview at once from one position.
+Against Durer's Camera Lucida - whereby the viewing subject is squarely positioned in front of his object so that he might represent this object point-by-point as his possession - Holbein's Ambassador's inverts the geometral perspective so that what we have is not a restoration of the world onto the image but the distortion of it onto another surface.
+Moreover, the viewer can never see both points-of-view at once from one position.
 As such this produces a stretching of the representational world through which Symbolic meaning is challenged.